 Different types of motivation

-Earlier you watched our learners talking about why they are learning English and you made a list of their reasons for learning English.
-Now, look at the list of the reasons our learners gave and decide if they are examples of intrinsic motivation or extrinsic motivation:
+In the previous step you watched our learners talking about why they are learning English and you made a list of their reasons for learning English.
+Now, look at your list of the reasons our learners gave and decide if they are examples of intrinsic motivation or extrinsic motivation:

-You can check your answers here or in the document attached below.
+You can check your answers in the document attached below.

 Use the comments section to tell us about something you’ve done recently and say what your motivation was.
 Was it intrinsic or extrinsic?
 Read other learners’ comments and see if you agree with their descriptions.